Click on the question to see the answer.

 Certainly.
 That can be a way to make a first visit comfortable for a young child.
 As a parent, you have a right to know what your child is learning.
 At The Unitarian Church in Summit, we believe religious education begins first at home and our goal is to partner with parents in the further spiritual development of children.
 All rooms have glass windows in them so that you make peek in, if you wish to leave your child.
 You are always welcome to stay with your child.
 Please visit the Children’s Religious Education page for more information about our programs.

 Definitely.
-Phone and email information for our senior minister, Vanessa Rush Southern, and our director of religious education, Tuli Patel, are listed in the Quick Guide.
-Please introduce yourself to Vanessa and Tuli when you see them in the lobby before or after service.
+Phone and email information for any of our staff are listed in the Quick Guide.
+Rev. Emilie Boggis is our minister for congregational life and Laura Beth Brown in our Director of RE.
+Please introduce yourself to either of them when you see them in the lobby before or after service.
 There are also other staff members and ministers ready to welcome you and answer any of your questions.
 Click here to contact our staff members.